jg76379/esri-webpack-example/README.md

 ```

-## generate a build
+## Generate a build

-Generate a production build, you can then serve the output folder.
+Generate a production build, you can then serve the '/dist' folder.

 ```
 npm run build
 ```